trietnguyen429-lgtm/Volleyball_Stat_Tracker/README.md

 - Updates automatically when new data is entered

 How to Use
-- Download the Volleyball_Stats_Tracker.xlsx file
+- Download the Volleyball_Stats_Sheet.xlsx file
 - Open it in Microsoft Excel
 - Go to the Stats Input sheet
 - Replace P1-P15 with your actual player names